Abu Dhabi schools rush to revamp canteen menus after junk food ban; parents relieved

 Ajyal International School has already begun making adjustments to its food offerings.

-“Our priority is to ensure student health and well-being, so we are implementing changes immediately,” said Baria Abu Zein, a member of the Board of Governors, “we aim to have all adjustments in place within the next two weeks.”
+“Our priority is to ensure student health and well-being, so we are implementing changes immediately; we aim to have all adjustments in place within the next two weeks” said Baria Abu Zein, a member of the Board of Governors.

 The school has been revising menus to feature fresh fruits, whole-grain snacks, and low-sugar beverages, as well as partnering with suppliers to source approved food items.
 The school is also training canteen staff to prepare and serve food that adheres to the new nutritional guidelines.
 Clear allergen labelling and record-keeping will be introduced soon, she added.